The Price of Cowardice

 As they prepared to cross Kunting, Anina took over the paddles.
 She gave Sano both her staffs, and pointed to the anto scripts that could propel water.
 “Since your magic is stronger than mine, it’s best if you activate those, and I can steer us in the right direction.
 Our goal is to get to that tributary on the other side.”
 Anina pointed northwest.
 “It will take us further west, parallel to the coast, and should pass the village your mother went to.”

-They entered Kunting then, and while Anina paddled furiously, Sano gave them the burst of speed they needed to offset the surge of the river.
+They entered Kunting then, and while Anina paddled furiously, Sano gave them the burst of westward speed they needed against the surge of the river.
 Even as Anina focused on paddling, she scanned the people on the boats and rafts, as well as those who were loitering on the banks.
 None of them seemed to be the king’s warriors.
 There were a few enforcers on the Gilan side – men and women who wore warriors’ garb, but not the king’s colours.
 They stood alert, offered directions, or inspected merchandise.
 Any trade that occurred on Kataman soil was taxed twice as much as the rest of the kingdom.

 Double-taxing was one of King Bunawi’s peacekeeping tactics after the rebellion sixteen years ago.
 That rebellion actually involved nobility, shamans, warriors, and mages from all across the kingdom who were dissatisfied with the king’s rule.
 But because the rebellion had brewed in Katam, it became known as the Kataman Rebellion.
 King Bunawi had then increased taxes and tributes in Katam to ensure its people were kept in line and to make an example of them.

 Anina shook her head to clear her thoughts.
 “Do you see your mother around?” she asked Sano.